ssavutu/minhashlib/README.md

 # Minhashlib

-This is a minimal implementation of Minhashing as described in Jeffrey Ullman's book *Mining Massive Datastructures*.
-It's been benchmarked against datasketch on a CPU and is comparable in speed and accuracy.
+This is a minimal implementation of MinHashing as described in Jeffrey Ullman's book *Mining Massive Datasets*.

+## Current Benchmark Claim

+Based on the benchmark outputs in this repository:

+- On recent multi-seed CPU synthetic runs (`benchmark_outputs_more`, seeds `42-46`), `minhashlib` builds signatures about `~6x` faster than `datasketch`.
+- Accuracy is comparable in magnitude (similar MAE scale and matching threshold-based metrics in these runs), though `datasketch` is slightly better on MAE in most synthetic scenarios.
+- Memory results are workload-dependent, so this project does not claim universal memory superiority.

+In short: this implementation is minimal and fast, with accuracy that is broadly comparable to `datasketch`, but benchmark outcomes depend on dataset and configuration.

 ## Benchmark Suite